 Many publications, especially smaller newspapers welcome timely content.
 Ask your friends and family in the states to submit a letter to the editor (LTE) or an op ed.
 Below is a sample letter that they can use.
 If you know people who aren’t sure what publications are in their area, we can help with that too.
 Email Barbara with questions or for advice.

-As Americans reel from violent images of police brutality over the past weeks, stunning photos came out of Washington, DC last week.
-I, like many friends and neighbors, watched in shock as the Trump Administration ordered the use of tear gas to clear peaceful protesters from the .
+As Americans reel from violent images of police brutality over the past year, stunning photos came out of Washington, DC last week.
+I, like many friends and neighbors, watched in shock as the Trump Administration ordered the use of tear gas to clear peaceful protesters from Lafayette Park and stood idle as the Capitol was overrun.

 A president can do this because Washington, DC residents lack statehood, which would grant them the basic representation that Americans living in the 50 states have.
 This means that DC families, unlike those in our state, do not have senators, voting representatives in Congress, nor a governor.

 A bill granting the people of DC statehood has received a groundswell of support in Congress this past year.
-But our senators, Angus King (I) and Susan Colllins R, have not signed on as co-sponsors yet.
-Voting rights are a pillar of our democracy, and it is time for Senators King and Collins to recognize this and co-sponsor their colleagues’ DC statehood bill.
+But our senators have not signed on as co-sponsors yet.
+Voting rights are a pillar of our democracy, and it is time for elected officials to recognize this and co-sponsor their colleagues’ DC statehood bill.

 NAME OF SIGNER

-For the first time in history, on 6.26, the House of Representatives will vote in favor of ending 200 years of voter suppression the people of DC have suffered. #DCStatehood is overdue.
-Join the celebration and pass this news on.
+For the first time in history, on 6.26.2020, the House of Representatives voted in favor of ending 200 years of voter suppression the people of DC have suffered. #DCStatehood is overdue.
+Join the celebration and pass this news on. https://bit.ly/3eyr8S0

 DC Vote has a 1-minute video on our FB page, showing that just the yellow line in the street divides those with representation from those without.
 Share it on your social media accounts or email the link to friends and family, especially those unfamiliar with the Statehood effort.